Lexus89/Office-365-Password-Spray/README.md

 # Office-365-Password-Spray

-For this script to work, two things need to be installed/present:
+For this script to work, two things need to be installed/present.
+The script *should* install these dependencies for you, but if not, see below:

 1) Microsoft Online Services Sign-in Assistant
 2) The MSOnline module